 ~6m Est. Time

-Sensory Processing Sensitivity (SPS)
+Elaine Aron's Sensory Processing Sensitivity (SPS) Scale

 Please answer the following questions based on how you generally feel.
 In addition to the 27 core items, this worksheet includes 3 standard research control items to ensure analytical clarity.
 Select the option that best represents your experience from 1 (Not at All) to 7 (Extremely).